-Further advice and training on safer recruitment is available from the Worcestershire county council early years team.
-Please see the contact list at the front of this guidance.
+Further advice and training on safer recruitment is available from the Worcestershire County council early years team.

 Vetting: Disclosure and Barring Service

 Anyone working in regulated activity with children and young people requires the registered provider to obtain an enhanced criminal records check, this is known as getting a disclosure and barring service (DBS) check.